rounaktiwari27/ecommerce-admin-dashboard/README.md

 To access the dashboard, enter the following login information:

-Admin is the username.
+admin is the username.
-Admin123 is the password.
+admin123 is the password.

 These credentials are solely intended for demonstration.